Policy Number: 10.02

 Issued Date: 07/01/2006

 Effective July 1, 2020, Duke University is a 100% tobacco-free campus.
-The use of all tobacco products, including but not limited to cigarettes, cigars, hookah, e-cigarettes, chewing tobacco, snuff, snus, IQOS, is prohibited in any building or on any grounds owned or leased by Duke.
+The use of all tobacco products, including but not limited to cigarettes, cigars, hookah, e-cigarettes, chewing tobacco, snuff, snus, and IQOS, is prohibited in any building or on any grounds owned or leased by Duke.

 This policy is consistent with the policy covering all Duke Health facilities-including those in the Duke University Health System, the School of Medicine, and the School of Nursing, which are tobacco-free environments.